run-ai/docs/docs/Researcher/cli-reference/runai-submit-mpi.md

 > Prevent the Job’s container and all launched processes from gaining additional privileges after the Job starts.
 Default is `false`.
 For more information see [non root containers](../../admin/runai-setup/config/non-root-containers.md).

 #### --run-as-user
->  Run in the context of the current user running the Run:AI command rather than the root user.
+>  Run in the context of the current user running the Run:ai command rather than the root user.
 While the default container user is _root_ (same as in Docker), this command allows you to submit a Job running under your Linux user.
-This would manifest itself in access to operating system resources, in the owner of new folders created under shared directories, etc. Alternatively, if your cluster is connected to Run:AI via SAML, you can map the container to use the Linux UID/GID which is stored in the organization's directory.
+This would manifest itself in access to operating system resources, in the owner of new folders created under shared directories, etc. Alternatively, if your cluster is connected to Run:ai via SAML, you can map the container to use the Linux UID/GID which is stored in the organization's directory.
 For more information see [non root containers](../../admin/runai-setup/config/non-root-containers.md).

 ### Scheduling